josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 ## Training loop

-Now is when all elements we defined (model, data loader, loss function, and optimization algorithm) come into use to train our model.
+Here is where all elements we defined (model, data loader, loss function, and optimization algorithm) come into use to train our model.

 ```
+# Initialize initial hidden and cell state
+h = torch.zeros(n_layers, 1, hidden_dim).to(device)
+c = torch.zeros(n_layers, 1, hidden_dim).to(device)
+states = (h, c)

 for inputs, targets in train_loader:

     # Forward run the model and get predictions
-    scores, h, c = model(inputs, (h, c))
+    scores, (h, c) = model(inputs, states)

-    # Compute the loss
+    states = (h.detach(), c.detach())
     loss = loss_fn(scores.squeeze(dim=1), targets.squeeze(dim=1))

-    # Backpropagate the loss, get the gradients, and update parameters
+    # Backpropagate the loss and update parameters
     loss.backward()
     optimizer.step()
     optimizer.zero_grad()
 ```
-By this point I hope it is easy to see how the commands in the loop follow closely the training steps pictured in the scheme at the top of the post.

-First we get a set of inputs and targets out of our dataset.
-This are basically sequences of text shifted one character, of lentgh `seq_length`, and pre-processed in the right way.
+The job of the training loop is:
+- get a batch of data
+- pass the inputs through the model obtaining the target predictions
+- compute the loss of these predictions compared to the real target
+- backpropagate the loss to the model parameters
+- update these parameters minimizing the loss

+And of course, do this over and over again until the models gets good at predicting the target characters.

+Before starting the loop, we initialize the LSTM states to zero.

+The training loop itself is defined by the DataLoader, and it will go once over all the data in our DataSet.

-Next we feed the input to the network together with the hidden and cell states (h, c), by simply calling the model.
-At the first loop these states are initialized to zero, and then we keep on passing the last states from the previous loop.
-The results are the scores, that is, a list as long as `seq_length`, each element being a list of length `vocab_size` that gives a measure of the probability of each character to be the next one.
+Next we feed the input to the network, together with the hidden and cell states, by simply calling the model.
+The resulting scores assign for each prediction a list of length `vocab_size` with a measure of the probability of each character in the vocabulary to be chosen the next one.
 To obtain the normalized probability we should use softmax, but this step is automatically included in the loss function.

+We update the new states.
+We do not want to compute the loss over the states variable.
+This PyTorch could do in the first loop, but afterwards it will try to backpropagate all the way over to the first states.
+As we continually update the states, we loss the previous values on each loop and PyTorch will give an error trying to backpropagate over these.
+The method `.detach()` tells PyTorch to not compute the loss over the states.

 The scores and the targets are all the loss function needs to compute the loss.

-Next we want to obtain the gradients of the loss with respect to the models weights.
+Next we want to obtain the gradients of the loss with respect to the model's weights.
 What would be a complex backpropagation routine, is the part where deep learning framework perform their magic.
 PyTorch delivers it wil the line `loss.backward()`.

 Finally we make one gradient descent step, updating the network parameters, just calling `optimizer.step()`.
 Before going to the next loop iteration we have to remember to zero the parameter gradients we just computed.
 Honestly, this is the only step where PyTorch kind of bugs me a little.
 It happens that in PyTorch gradients are accumulated.
 Thus, if we again backpropagate the gradients will sum to the previous ones.
 This sum will not be the correct gradient for that particular gradient descent step.
 To avoid that, we zero the gradients every time we apply an optimizer step.